Open Accessibility Menu

 What is the Baxter Health Structural Heart Program?

 The Baxter Health Structural Heart Program treats diseases pertaining to the heart's major structure including the walls, valves and chambers.
-This includes treatments such as Transcatheter Aortic Valve Replacement (TAVR) and Left Atrial Appendage Closure (Watchman™).
+This includes treatments such as Transcatheter Aortic Valve Replacement (TAVR) and Left Atrial Appendage Closure (WATCHMAN™).

 What is TAVR?